| SculpturesLoren Senge’s unique style of metal sculpture is remarkable in

 gives lift, light, and flight, lending life itself to the steel.
 Piece

+by piece, the form of this eagle revealed itself.
 Loren studied pictures of beautiful diving eagles, drawings of eagle

 and bird skeletal systems, feather technology.
 And then she worked,